 The purpose of this project activity is the dissemination of institutional improved cook stoves (IICS) in Uganda.
 The project aims at changing the traditional cooking habits used in up to around 450 schools and institutions, benefiting approximately 340,000 individuals, reducing 24,972 tons of annual CO2, and 124,862 tons of CO2 during the 5 year crediting period.

-Although the Project Activity has been originally registered with both the Clean Development Mechanism and the Gold Standard, with past verified and issued GS VERs during its previous two monitoring periods, the Project Participant will be claiming for Gold Standard Verified Emission Reductions during this period monitoring, due to current uncertainties with the Clean Development Mechanism post 2020 regulations.
+Although the Project Activity has been originally registered with both the Clean Development Mechanism and the Gold Standard, with past verified and issued GS VERs during its previous two monitoring periods, the Project Participant will be claiming for Gold Standard Verified Emission Reductions during this period monitoring, due to current uncertainties with the Clean Development Mechanism post 2020 regulations, until new rules are updated and published.

 The IICS may be of different models and/or different sizes and will consume firewood.
 The different models of IICS may be manufactured by local and/or international stove manufacturers.
 As schools and institutions move up in the energy ladder, and fuel briquettes made of agricultural residues become available in Uganda, these IICS could also be used with such fuel briquettes in the future.
 In the case that a school/institution/IICS will use briquettes made of renewable biomass (agricultural residues and/or firewood from renewable plantations), the PP will ensure that no emission reduction credits will be claimed from the fuel switch from non-renewable to renewable biomass but only from the fuel savings resulting from the introduction of the IICS.